Become an Adult Leader

 There are four steps to registration:

-- Complete a BSA Adult Leader Application authorizing a criminal background check.
+- Complete a BSA Adult Leader Application (attached below) authorizing a criminal background check.

 - Complete the Boy Scouts of America Youth Protection training, providing a photocopy of your BSA Youth Protection course completion certificate with your application